zhangyk8/sconce-scms/docs/source/index.rst

 If you use ``sconce-scms`` in your research, please cite the following papers:

-* Y. Zhang, R. S. de Souza, and Y.-C. Chen (2022+).
-SCONCE: A Cosmic Web Finder for Spherical and Conic Geometries.
+* "Y. Zhang, R. S. de Souza, and Y.-C. Chen (2022+).
+SCONCE: A Cosmic Web Finder for Spherical and Conic Geometries."
-* Y.-C. Chen, S. Ho, P. E. Freeman, C. R. Genovese, and L. Wasserman (2015).
-Cosmic web reconstruction through density ridges: method and algorithm. *Monthly Notices of the Royal Astronomical Society*, **454**(1), 1140-1156.
+* "Y.-C. Chen, S. Ho, P. E. Freeman, C. R. Genovese, and L. Wasserman (2015).
+Cosmic web reconstruction through density ridges: method and algorithm. *Monthly Notices of the Royal Astronomical Society*, **454**(1), 1140-1156."

 References